 Padel Court FAQs

-Most clubs and homeowners ask the same questions when planning a padel court.
-Here are the clear, practical answers based on real installation projects and surfacing work we carry out across the UK.
+Most clubs, developers and private buyers ask the same core questions when pricing a padel court.
+Here are the practical answers based on the surfacing, groundwork and sports base projects we support across the UK.

 Do AGAG install full padel courts?

 No – we work alongside padel frame installers.
 Our role is providing the sports base, drainage, shock pad and padel astro turf.
-This ensures elite ball behaviour, comfort and long-term performance.
+This is the part of the build that helps determine play performance, drainage and long-term court quality.

 How long does a padel court surface last?